kerberos-io/documentation/content/agent/installation/index.md

     docker run -p 81:80 --name mycamera -d kerberos/agent-dev:latest

+Login with default username and password which are root/root.

 ### Attach a volume

 By default your Kerberos agent will store all its configuration and recordings inside the container.
 It might be interesting to store both configuration and your recordings outside the container, on your local disk.
 This helps persisting your storage even after you decide to wipe out your Kerberos agent.